(1) Each chancellor serves at the will and pleasure of the hiring body.

 (h) Any person who shall neglect, refuse or fail to perform any duty required by this section relating to the board shall be guilty of a misdemeanor and, upon conviction thereof, shall be punished by a fine of not more than one hundred dollars or by imprisonment in the county or regional jail for not more than ten days or by both such fine and imprisonment.
 Any person who fails to give the required notice that that person has charge of an unclaimed body subject to requisition by the board shall also be personally liable for all burial expenses, if such body was buried at public expense, to the public agency that paid for the burial.

-(c) The Commission and Council each shall establish and implement measures in the state institutions of higher education under their respective jurisdictions to assure that veterans enrolled in the institutions receive services and are provided facilities appropriate for their unique needs, that student veterans complete programs of study and earn degrees, and that the institutions become veteran-friendly by actively and effectively providing academic and social support and assistance to student veterans.
+(c) The commission, council and each state institution of higher education shall establish and implement measures to assure that veterans enrolled in the institutions receive services and are provided facilities appropriate for their needs, that student veterans complete programs of study and earn degrees, and that the institutions become veteran-friendly by actively and effectively providing academic and social support and assistance to student veterans.
 The measures shall include, but are not limited to, the following:

 (1) Establishing veteran-friendly community and technical college degree programs which recognize and award academic credit toward degrees for various types of technical and vocational military training and experience;

-(2) Developing policies for each state institutions of higher education to grant academic credit for Armed Forces experiences;
+(2) Developing policies for each state institution of higher education to grant academic credit for Armed Forces experiences;

-(3) Developing programs to facilitate student veterans in sharing their unique knowledge and experience in the military through public school programs and local community organizations;
+(3) Developing programs to encourage student veterans to share their specialized experience and knowledge gained through military service by making presentations in class, public school programs and local community organizations;

 (4) Establishing and sponsoring an organization for student veterans on campus and encouraging other veteran-friendly organizations;